What is a DHI Hair Transplant?

 | Months 6–12 | Noticeable density increase; fuller appearance | Optional PRP or LLLT adjunct therapy for further enhancement |

-Interested in an implanter pen hair transplant with The Treatment Rooms London?
+Implanter pen “DHI” hair transplant with The Treatment Rooms London?

 At The Treatment Rooms London, we have historically always used implant pens for our transplants.
 This has resulted in dense, natural-looking results for our patients, with improved recovery times.
 We have an open conversation with each of our patients about the different techniques of hair transplant surgery.
 Below you will see an example of a hair transplant result by using implant pens.

-Choosing to undergo a hair transplant should be based on several key considerations.
-You can find out more by reading our page on whether you are a candidate for an FUE hair transplant, or, for more information about costs, take a look at our hair transplant cost page.
+Choosing to undergo a hair transplant is based on several key considerations discussed during a consultation with our Surgeons.
+You can find out more by reading our page on whether you are a candidate for an FUE or FUT hair transplant, or, for more information about costs, take a look at our hair transplant cost page.

 To schedule a consultation with our hair transplant surgeon, please don’t hesitate to contact us today.